Southeast

 The City Seeing Double Decker Bus takes passengers past all the sites. credit: Catherine Parker

 As a hop-on, hop-off tour, this is a must for a trip to New Orleans.
-Since parking is a premium in most tourist areas of New Orleans, many use the City Sighting New Orleans as a form of transportation, I did.
+Since parking is a premium in most tourist areas of New Orleans, many use the City Sightseeing New Orleans as a form of transportation, and I did.

 With a multi-day pass, I found there was a stop near my hotel, a short distance from the French Quarter.
 We boarded the bus to get around daily.